gordonguthrie/belka-router/docs/belka_router.md

 * the path matches outright
 * the path matches subject to nonce checks
-* the path doens't match outwright
+* the path doesn't match outright
 ^
 It descends the segments in the path and match definitions from the top.